-The Gibe III Dam is Ethiopia's largest investment project.
-Flawed preparation has exacerbated rather than minimized the dam's economic and technical risks.
+The Gibe 3 Dam is Ethiopia's largest investment project.
+Flawed preparation has exacerbated the dam's economic and technical risks.
 In its rush to construction, the Ethiopian government neglected to properly assess virtually every aspect of the project, violating domestic laws and international standards.
-The government is now seeking international financing to complete the Gibe III Dam.
+The government is now seeking international financing to complete the project.
 But evidence is mounting that the dam could be a development disaster for Ethiopia and the region.